 What is Tofu?

-Don’t be confused as some other products such as almond tofu, tamago dofu, peanut tofu, etc. even with the tofu suffix, they’re actually making out of jelly or algae ingredients.
+Don’t be confused as some other products such as almond tofu, Tamago dofu, peanut tofu, etc. even with the tofu suffix, they’re actually making out of jelly or algae ingredients.

 Kinds of tofu

 - Firm tofu: like medium tofu, this type of tofu can be used in almost any fry, grill, braise dished.
-Due to being lack of water and strong shape holding, this is perfect to marinate for more flavorful taste.
+Due to being lack of water and strong shape-holding, this is perfect to marinate for more flavorful taste.

-- Extra firm tofu: even firmer and denser.
+- Extra-firm tofu: even firmer and denser.
 This is the type of tofu where the most water was removed from being pressed.
-Its skin is thick, rubbery, chewy and show the clearest muslin pattern.
+Its skin is thick, rubbery, chewy, and show the clearest muslin pattern.

 Sometimes during the manufacturing process, flavored ingredients were added to soy milk before adding coagulant and pressed to create specific flavored tofu.
-These type of tofu are usually then fried, grilled, soup, etc.. but in simpler form of cooking since they’re already marinated/flavored.
+These types of tofu are usually then fried, grilled, soup, etc.. but in a simpler form of cooking since they’re already marinated/flavored.
 Some popular additives are onion, green onion, turmeric, etc.

 Other Tofu products

-From the fresh tofu, many ready made tofu products are being made to aid the customers in general.
+From the fresh tofu, many ready-made tofu products are being made to aid the customers in general.
 These products are either re-processed from fresh tofu or simply alternate processing from soy milk instead of the regular coagulating.
 Some popular processed products are as below.

-For others, e.g. non-vegan, replacing tofu in some of your meals will help decreasing the risks of obesity, diabetes, breast cancer, liver damage, cardiovascular, age related brain and heart diseases.
-Due to its high calcium and mineral, it also helps promoting increased energy, weight loss and enhancing hair, nail, and skin growing.
+For others, e.g. non-vegan, replacing tofu in some of your meals will help decreasing the risks of obesity, diabetes, breast cancer, liver damage, cardiovascular, age-related brain, and heart diseases.
+Due to its high calcium and mineral, it also helps promoting increased energy, weight loss, and enhancing hair, nail, and skin growing.